 A Fly Fisher Dream

 My parents professed to appreciate Nature but in reality, knew nothing about it.
 The same for my eight siblings.
 And what you don’t know, you fear, and that’s how they groomed me.
-They told me a priest-friend was once fly-fishing an hour north at Slippery Rock Creek.
+They told me a priest was once flyfishing an hour north at Slippery Rock Creek.
 He slipped on the rocks, banged his head, and fell unconscious.
 Days later, they found him drowned.
 If you want to really scare an altar boy, put a priest in the story.

 A Derailed Youth With a Fly Fisher Dream

 I settled for the Ohio River, doughball and carp, all within walking distance.
-But I kept fly-fishing dreams hidden close to my heart, murmuring to myself, someday!
+But I kept flyfishing dreams hidden close to my heart, murmuring to myself, someday!
 My secret plan was to get a job, a fly rod, and a car.
 Then I would have everything set for life.

 My father’s sudden death from a heart attack at 53 derailed that plan.
 Words fall short in describing the blanket of shock, heartache and loss a fifteen-year-old boy feels when forced to grow up under a cloud of grief.
 I struggled to get through each day.